StopBadware

 StopBadware was an anti-malware nonprofit organization focused on making the Web safer through the prevention, mitigation, and remediation of badware websites.
 It is the successor to StopBadware.org, a project started in 2006 at the Berkman Center for Internet and Society at Harvard University.
 It spun off to become a standalone organization, and dropped the ".org" in its name, in January 2010.

-Its website stopped working around 2021 because of copyright restrictions.
+The website stopped working around 2021 because of copyright restrictions.

 People

 The founders of StopBadware.org were John Palfrey, then Executive Director of the Berkman Center, and Jonathan Zittrain, then at the Oxford Internet Institute.
 Both are now Professors of Law at Harvard University and faculty co-directors of the Berkman Center.

 Board members of StopBadware include Vint Cerf (Chair), Esther Dyson, Philippe Courtot, Alex Eckelberry, Michael Barrett, Brett McDowell, Eric Davis, and Maxim Weinstein, StopBadware's former executive director.
 John Palfrey, Ari Schwartz, John Morris, Paul Mockapetris, and Mike Shaver formerly served on the Board.